Clementinio/Web_Scraping_Public/README.md

 **NB :** This code can only be for personal use.
-The use by a company is subject to contact CEPEI(Colombia or the Author)
+The use by a company is subject to contact the Author

 ***Author:*** Abiodoun Clement HOUNKPEVI